markfisher1/LEMP-stack-on-AWS/README.md

-Part 2: Setting Up LEMP Stack:
+Setting Up LEMP Stack on AWS:

 1.Connect to EC2 Instance: